Goliad Massacre reenactment a chance to experience tactile history

 “I ask that I be shot in the chest, not in the face, and to keep your men far enough away not to have my face scorched by the powder,” Fannin said.

-These executions, known as the Goliad Massacre, took place on March 27, 1836, but the events were recreated this weekend as part of the 36th annual Goliad Massacre & Living History Program.
+These executions, known as the Goliad Massacre, took place on March 27, 1836, but were recreated 186 years later on Sunday as part of the 36th annual Goliad Massacre & Living History Program.

-Reenactments and living history are a good way to help children learn history by experiencing it, former history teacher and current re-enactor John Potter, 72, of Zorn, said.
-The annual reenactments of the Battle of Coleto Creek and the Massacre of Goliad are also a focus of Goliad's efforts to bring in tourism, said Cristy Billo, executive director of the Goliad chamber of commerce.
+Reenactments and living history are a good way to help children learn from the past by experiencing it, former history teacher and current re-enactor John Potter, 72, of Zorn, said.
+The annual reenactments of the Battle of Coleto Creek and the Massacre of Goliad are also a focus of Goliad’s efforts to bring in tourism, said Cristy Billo, executive director of the Goliad chamber of commerce.

 Children often don’t associate what they read in history books with the reality of what happened, Potter said.